Loading

 • Clearly marked bins are available for waste, recycling and composting.
 Doggie bins are also available for doggie waste composting.

-• Local produce and meats are purchased from Holden’s Hide Away Farm for the post race meal.
-Other local foods, are selected, where practical.
+• Local produce and meats are purchased, where practical, for the post race meal.

 • All participants, guests and volunteers are asked to bring their own dishes & cutlery to eliminate the use of disposable products.
 Dishes are washed by everyone individually using the outdoor sink facility with rain water.
 Biodegradeable soaps are provided for washing.